Skate hardware has always been a mystery to me. Instead of doing more research, I would buy skate hardware packs, not thinking much about it.

 - More torque

-For most people, Phillips head is the best option because it’s easier to find a Phillips screwdriver laying around.
-Unless you have a bunch of allen keys laying around.
+For most, Phillips head is the best option because it’s easier to find a Phillips screwdriver.
+Unless you have a bunch of allen keys.

 Also, if your deck is properly drilled, you don’t need that much torque to tighten skate hardware.